Boeing Lunar Lander: Overview

 Boeing Human Landing System was a proposal for the design of a lunar lander and lunar orbit spacecraft that would use the Space Launch System (SLS rocket) being developed by NASA to launch the lander into Earth orbit and then place it in lunar orbit where it would rendezvous with the NASA Lunar Gateway and join up with a crew sent up in an Orion space capsule.
 This design concept was presented as a response to NASA's solicitation in May 2019, where about a dozen companies proposed lunar lander designs.

 The Boeing lander consists of a descent and ascent stage with the descent stage being able to deorbit the lander, which eliminates the need for a third transfer stage.
 The lander was explicitly designed to be launched on the Boeing-built SLS Block 1B rocket rather than assembled in space after multiple launches, reducing the number of mission-critical events from 11 to 5, and reducing mission complexity.
 The lander was to be designed such that it would not have to dock onto the Lunar Gateway and could dock with Orion directly in order to allow for a simpler mission profile.
 The lander was intended to reuse several technologies from Boeing's CST-100 Starliner, so that the pressure vessel, life support and avionics systems could be flight-tested and human-rated before being integrated into the lander.

 Intuitive Machines was selected to build and test the lander's engines and fuel tank structure.
 Aerojet Rocketdyne was also participating in the project.

 Challenges

 One problem with the lander is its high launch mass which required it to be launched by a SLS Block 1B.
-This variant of SLS is not expected to be operational until 2025 at the earliest.
+This variant of SLS was not expected to be operational until 2025 at the earliest.
 It was stated that the lander could be launched in parts with the descent stage launching on SLS Block 1 and the ascent stage launching on a commercial launcher and the two parts be assembled in lunar orbit in case Block 1B is not ready.